Search the City

-Search the City was an American alternative and punk band from Detroit, Michigan who released two EPs and two studio albums.
+Search the City was an American rock band from Detroit, Michigan who released two EPs and two studio albums.

-Background
+History

-The band is the brainchild of founding members Alex Sheldon (guitar) and Adam McMillion (drums) back in 2004.
+The band was founded by Alex Sheldon (guitar) and Adam McMillion (drums) in 2004.
 McMillion, who had recently graduated from Churchill High School in Michigan, met together in college and started playing together.
-The band was soon rounded out by the addition of Josh Frost (vocals), Jim Czech (guitar), and Eli Clark (bass).
+The group added members Josh Frost (vocals), Jim Czech (guitar), and Eli Clark (bass) and began performing and recording as a quintet.

 In 2006, their debut EP Ghosts was released.
+The band toured behind the EP, appearing on the Vans Warped Tour and opening for groups such as The Audition and Spitalfield.
 They were signed to Tooth & Nail Records and released their new debut album A Fire So Big the Heavens Can See It on April 1, 2008.
 A Fire So Big the Heavens Can See It charted at No. 46 on the Billboard Top Christian Albums chart.

-On June 19, 2012, the band released a YouTube video called "Search the City is alive!" in which the band announced a new demo, released on June 27 and a band member change, introducing 21-year-old Travis Bobier (originally from the band Aria Aesthetic) as the new vocalist of the band, taking the place of former vocalist Josh Frost, Chris Jenkins replacing former drummer Adam McMillion, and Joe Marks taking a permanent place of former full-time bassist Jim Baird, and bassists Eli Clark and Brandon James Ellis.

-Original vocalist, Josh Frost, has begun work on his first solo project Kodiak Jack as well as opening up a recording studio called The Elephant Room, and in 2014, opened a second location in Nashville, Tenn., run by longtime friend Josh Colby.

-Their second album, Flight, was released on September 3, 2013.
-Four singles were released from this album: "Light the Fire", "Watch the Stars Fall", "Whispers & Memories" and "One Last Lullaby" including three more singles: "The Runaways", "Heartstrings" and Rewrite the Ending".
+The album was produced by James Paul Wisner.
+Allmusic and Jesus Freak Hideout compared the band's sound to Jimmy Eat World, as did IndieVisionMusic, who likened the album to Jimmy Eat World's Bleed American.

+In 2011, Adam McMillion left the group and began drumming for the band Fireflight.

+In June 2012, the group announced new material, with lead singer Josh Frost having been replaced by new vocalist Travis Bobier.
+This lineup released the group's second and final full-length album, Flight, in 2013.